PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** pgrst.db_tx_end
   =============== =================================

   Specifies how to terminate the database transactions.
+See :ref:`prefer_tx`.

   .. code:: bash